 \section{Discussion}

-We have seen that, with the documents already available in the repositories, as per Table \ref{tab:docdesc}, we are able to generate comments with a lightweight RAG-based implementation, that can facilitate better bug-fixing and enhancements in the codebases.
-Through this effective comment generation, we can move in a new direction, wherein, we can develop a holistic view of the complete database through the comment, effectively reverse engineering the design.
-We can also state that (\textbf{RQ1}) design documents can be used as project-specific context to generate better explanatory comments, helping novice coders, and (\textbf{RQ2}) ASTs overwhelm LLMs with too much information, causing worse comments. \\ \textbf{\emph{Threats to validity.}} There are several important points to note regarding comment generation using LLMs, which we discuss here.\\ \emph{Completeness.} When a larger piece of code is input to an LLM, it often omits parts of the code in its output.
-Moreover, this issue happens differently for different LLMs. \texttt{GPT-4o}, \texttt{OpenAI o4-mini}, \texttt{OpenAI o3} remove macros while keeping the core code intact, while \texttt{DeepSeek-R1} removes function bodies and replaces with \texttt{\{...\}}. \texttt{DeepSeek-R1} and \texttt{Codestral 25.01} also omit whole functions, and generate no comments.
-To quantify this issue, we define \emph{Completeness Ratio} as the ratio of the sizes of the generated file and the original file, removing all comments and whitespaces.
+We have seen that with the documents already available in the repositories, as shown in Table \ref{tab:docdesc}, we can generate comments with a lightweight RAG-based implementation, which can facilitate better bug-fixing and codebase enhancement.
+Through this effective comment generation, we can move in a new direction, where we can develop a holistic view of the complete database through the comment, reverse engineering the design.
+We can also state that (\textbf{RQ1}) design documents can be used as project-specific context to generate better explanatory comments, helping novice coders; (\textbf{RQ2}) ASTs overwhelm LLMs with too much information, causing them to generate poorer comments. \\ \textbf{\emph{Threats to validity.}} There are several important points to note regarding comment generation using LLMs, which we discuss here.\\ \emph{Completeness.} When a larger piece of code is input to an LLM, parts of it are often omitted in the output.
+Moreover, this issue differs for different LLMs. \texttt{GPT-4o}, \texttt{OpenAI o4-mini}, \texttt{OpenAI o3} remove macros while keeping the core code intact; while \texttt{DeepSeek-R1} removes function bodies and replaces with \texttt{\{...\}}. \texttt{DeepSeek-R1} and \texttt{Codestral 25.01} also omit whole functions.
+To quantify this issue, we define \emph{Completeness Ratio} as the ratio of the sizes of the generated file and the original file, removing all comments and whitespace.

 Figure \ref{fig:completeness} shows a steady decline in the completeness ratio.
-Completeness is worst for \texttt{Codestral 25.01} and \texttt{DeepSeek-R1}, then in \texttt{GPT-4o}, and then \texttt{OpenAI o3} and \texttt{o4-mini}, which are very similar.\\ \emph{Context Size.} The context lengths of the LLM models are often smaller than a large file, so the comments for that file must be generated through several passes.
-This creates consistency issues: even though the coding guidelines mention the commenting style, comments of a previous function are important to the comments further down.
-This nuance is lost if the information of the previous function is not accessible while generating further comments.
+Completeness is worst for \texttt{Codestral 25.01} and \texttt{DeepSeek-R1}, then in \texttt{GPT-4o}, then \texttt{OpenAI o3} and \texttt{o4-mini}, which fair similarly. \emph{Context Size.} The context lengths of the LLM models are often smaller than a large file, so the comments for that file must be generated through several passes.
+This creates consistency issues: even though the coding guidelines mention the commenting style, comments of a previous function are important to comments further down.
+This nuance is lost when information from the previous function is not accessible while generating further comments.